rjskene/phat/README.md

 ## the Phat Distribution ##

 The Phat distribution is an attempt to address the issues of fat-tails in two-tailed data.
 It is a mixture model of two Pareto hybrid distributions, as described in [2009 by Julie Carreau and Yoshua Bengio](https://www.researchgate.net/publication/226293435_A_hybrid_Pareto_model_for_asymmetric_fat-tailed_data_The_univariate_case) (and dubbed by us as the "Carben" distribution).
-The Carben is a piece-wise combination of a single Gaussian distribution and a generalized Pareto distribution fused at the Pareto location, $a$.
+The Carben is a piece-wise combination of a single Gaussian distribution and a generalized Pareto distribution fused at the Pareto location, a.

 The result is a distribution with Gaussian-body and distinct Pareto power laws in either tail.
 The distribution requires only 4 parameters: